Introduction

 Ways to Practice Financial Mindfulness:

-- Reflect before making financial decisions.
+- Think before a financial decision.

 Why It Works: